RachelSa/regenerating-dinosaurs/README.md

 ### Description

-This tutorial will show how to write a custom rake task in a Rails application rake file and run the task with Heroku Scheduler.
+This tutorial will show how to write a custom rake task in a rake file and run the task with Heroku Scheduler.
 This Github repository contains a demo Rails application and specific files within the app will be referenced throughout the tutorial.

 ### Intended Audience
 Ruby on Rails Developer